Advertiser disclosure

 Geography is much more than memorizing the names of countries and reciting state capitols.
 As a geography major, you’ll actually study the intricate relationship between humans and the natural world.
 Read on to learn more about this fascinating field of study.

-Also see: How to pick a college major
+Also see: How to choose a college major

 What is a geography major?